IlanCosman/tide/CONTRIBUTING.md

   - For anything more complex use `if`, `else`, and `else if`
 - Long forms of flags > short forms
   - Exceptions: `set`, `set_color`, `function foo -a`, "common knowledge" options for commands like `rm -r`
-  - Note that MacOS utils often do not support long flags, in which case one should use the short option
 - Piping > command substitution (only when convenient, i.e no extra commands)

 ### Naming Conventions